knnlrts/twentyoh22genie/README.md

 ## 📜 Genie's License
 This magic is distributed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 🧞‍♂️ **Remember: With great power comes great responsibility!**

 *Use this magic only for good (testing)*

-> "Test data generation shouldn't be a chore - let the genie handle the magic!"
+> "Test data generation shouldn't be a chore - let the genie handle the magic!" - Every Developer Who Hated Manual XML Crafting ever

-> - Every Developer Who Hates Manual XML Crafting Ready to stop wrestling with XML?
+Ready to stop wrestling with XML?
-`pip install 20022genie` and let the magic begin!
+`pip install twentyoh22genie` and let the magic begin!